Husky & Onigunsô

 A conversation about babies and bullies in Japan

-One day in July, when walking home from a trip to Japan's best supermarket (Life), we encountered a young Japanese couple with a newborn baby.
+A while back, when walking home from a trip to Japan's best supermarket - Life - we encountered a young Japanese couple with a newborn baby.
 It was the first time I saw a Japanese man carrying his child in a baby sling.
-This made me think…
+This made me think about Japanese parenting.

 Husky: How come I almost never see people with baby strollers in Tokyo?